circle

 1.30 -2.30pm

-Pin to your lapel, or personalise your u3a Festival bag.
+Create a flower brooch that you can pin to your lapel or personalise your u3a Festival bag.
 This workshop involves a small amount of handstitching but is beginner friendly.

 Walk - The Snickleways of York